Memoirs: Chapter Twelve

 On the morning of September 11, 2001, Neal and I were both drowsily trying to rouse ourselves from sleep when I received a call from Bill Percy in Boston.
 I must turn on the television.
 So I did, and witnessed the burning of the twin towers.
 We were far enough away from ground zero that there was no actual damage to our neighborhood.
 Still it was eerie going out in the evening for dinner in the deserted city.

-“USA, USA” reverberated among the masses.
+After the shock of the attack wore off, there were loud demands for vengeance, as cries of “USA, USA” reverberated among the masses.
 George Bush decided to attack Afghanistan, a move that seemed to have some logic because the Taliban rulers of that country had been sheltering Bin Laden and refused to give him up.
 However, there was no justification at all for invading Iraq.
 In this way a disastrous decade ensued, sapping our blood, treasure, and self-confidence.
 In the run-up to the Iraq war I went to many rallies, and tried to persuade hawks I knew on the Internet.
 All, of course, to no

 avail.